Medical School Scholarships & Grants

 - Financial Aid Office Scholarships: Awarded on the basis of financial need

-**The committee includes representatives from Medical School Student Affairs, Admissions, University of Minnesota Foundation, Office of Minority Affairs and Diversity, Student Council, and Financial Aid.
+**The committee includes representatives from Medical School Student Affairs, Admissions, University of Minnesota Foundation, Center of Multicultural Affairs and Engagement, Student Council, and Financial Aid.